PASSENGER TRAIN INFORMATION

 with any other nation.
 The only scheduled international ground

-transportation in Mexico is by motorcoach (bus).
+transportation to and from Mexico is by motorcoach (bus).

 Ferromex